siryoussef/NixOS/README.md

  2- Configuring Waydroid declaratively.

- 3- Configuring jupyter & python environments declaratively (currently a nix-shell environment is working fine).
+ 3- configuring a data pipeline Building a DaC streamlining environment (using DVC, grafana, opensearch, filebeat, influxdb & metabase)

- 4- declarative secure passwords.
+ 4- declarative SQL server.

  5- configuring virt-manager dotfiles w.dconf declartively

- 6-declarative virt-manager VMs (using NixVirt), starting with a windows VM (currently an imperative setup works fine).
+ 6-declarative virt-manager VMs (using NixVirt), starting with a windows VM (currently a partially declarative setup).

  7-exploring zen browser as an alternative to floorp & firedragon , configuring it's flatpak (or firedragon's one for that matter) to fill in place for the default browser.